 *Exception: Doctoral candidates pursuing specialist degrees in medicine or dentistry can apply for half of a UH-funded position (6 months/year).
 These applicants are expected to commit to full time (100%) doctoral training for a six month period and to specialist clinical training for the remaining six months of the same calendar year.

-The application and selection process occurs during September-November 2017.
-Details are provided below.
 Please note that before applying for a UH-funded doctoral training position the applicant is required to find an appropriate research group and supervisor.
 Applicants are expected to contact prospective supervisors independently and agree on the details of the thesis project before applying for the UH-funded doctoral candidate position.

-Based on the evaluation, applicants may be invited for an interview with the DPBM Board.
+Based on the evaluation, applicants may be invited for an interview with the Board.
 In this interview applicants will give a short oral presentation on their research proposal and answer questions.
 Please note that, due to the tight evaluation schedule, invitations for interviews will be sent on short notice.

-Decisions (expected by the end of November, 2017)
+Decisions (expected by the end of November, 2018)

-For further information about:
+For further information: